ElliotKillick/qubes-video-companion/README.md

 Audio is out of scope for this project in particular.

-### Why is the webcam resolution lower than what my webcam is capable of?
+### Why is the webcam resolution or frame rate lower than what my webcam is capable of?

-- The default resolution and/or frame rate of the webcam as set by the Video4Linux2 driver can sometimes be undesirable
+- The default parameters of the Video4Linux2 device can sometimes be undesirable
 - Set these parameters manually on the virtual machine with the webcam device attached using [set-webcam-format.sh](scripts/set-webcam-format.sh)
+    - If the default parameters in that script don't work, use the `qv4l2` (packaged as: `qv4l2`) tool to find the best settings for any given webcam
     - This script is installed in: `/usr/share/qubes-video-companion/scripts`
-- Currently in the process of finding a more elegant solution for this
+- Currently in the process of finding a more elegant solution for this issue: #4

 ### Why can I perceive some latency in the video playback?